+(a) The Defense Team

-(a) The Defense TeamThe defense team should:
+The defense team should:

 - 1. consist of no fewer than two attorneys qualified in accordance with Standard 2-2. - (b) Expert and Ancillary Services - 1.
-Counsel should: - (A) secure the assistance of all expert, investigative, and other ancillary professional services reasonably necessary or appropriate to provide competent legal representation, pursuant to Ake v.
-Oklahoma, 470 U.S. 68 (1985) and its progeny, at every stage of the proceedings, including but not limited to, an investigator, mitigation specialist and persons qualified by training and experience to screen individuals for the presence of mental or psychological disorders or impairments; - (B) Except when otherwise directed by State law or existing United States and Nevada Supreme Courts precedents, have the right to have such services provided by persons independent of the government; and - (C) have the right to protect the confidentiality of communications with the persons providing such services to the same extent as would counsel paying such persons from private funds.
+Counsel should: - (A) secure the assistance of all expert, investigative, and other ancillary professional services reasonably necessary or appropriate to provide competent legal representation at every stage of the proceedings, including but not limited to, an investigator, mitigation specialist and persons qualified by training and experience to screen individuals for the presence of mental or psychological disorders or impairments; - (B) have the right to have such services provided by persons independent of the government; and - (C) have the right to protect the confidentiality of communications with the persons providing such services to the same extent as would counsel paying such persons from private funds.